 Example 1: “bid + acceptance = agreement” .
 Someone made an offer, which we accepted.
 However, the question of whether (when) it would be picked up remained unanswered.
 When we sold the item – after more than a week – to another person, the first interested party came forward and pointed out the legal frameworks:

-We regularly refer to a piece about the " Legal consequences of making an offer on Marktplaats.nl " (link) of the Rechtswinkel Rotterdam, where this is clearly explained.
+We regularly refer to an article about the " Legal consequences of making an offer on Marktplaats .nl " (link) of the Rechtswinkel Rotterdam, where this is clearly explained.
 Marktplaats indicates that a bid is not binding, but the (prevailing) law says otherwise.
 More about this on " Markplaats / Wilde Westen ".

 Example 2: “indicate that there is more interest” .
 Someone asked about the possibilities of viewing.
 Our response to that went unanswered for days, the item was sold to someone else.
 The first interested party still e-mailed, to be disappointed that we did not inform her of other interest.